gerasimosmichalitsianos/vegetation_classification_machine_learning_python/README.md

        Satellite imagery products often come with several multispectral bands: Red, Green, Blue, NIR, and sometimes, a panchromatic band.
 Some of these products may come from satellites (orbiters) including the Landsat (i.e. NASA's Landsat 8, launched in 2013), as well as Sentinel II (ESA's Copernicus program).

-This program is meant to be called on the command-line, in which the user must pass-in 1-band (1 image layer or array) georeferenced image filenames (i.e. Geotiffs or JPEG2000, PNG with "world file," etc.), including
+       This program is meant to be called on the UNIX-like command-line, in which the user must pass-in 1-band (1 image layer or array) georeferenced image filenames (i.e. Geotiffs or JPEG2000, PNG with "world file," etc.), including those for the Red, Green, Blue, and NIR bands.
+These are required.
+The user must also pass-in two filename(s) for two shapefiles.
+One of these shapefiles will hold points marking trees/forest/vegetation, and the other holidng points for non-trees/non-vegetation/non-forest.
+Finally, the user must also pass-in the number of "trees" (integer) for the number of "trees" used in Python/Sklearn's ExtraTreesClassifier() method (usually between 1 and 15).
+Optionally, this program allows the user to pass-in a NOData (nan) value (usually -9999 or 0) at the command line.

+       This program will do the following:
+         (1)